 TRI staff are housed in two locations on the WOU campus, in historic Todd Hall and in Maaske Hall.
 In addition, TRI has project offices in New York, Massachusetts, Kansas, and Tennessee.

-TRI Fun Facts
+TRI Fun Fact

-dormitory for women on WOU's campus, and is rumored to be haunted by its namesake, Jessica Todd.
+Many of TRI's staff are located in historic Todd Hall, built in 1912.
+It was originally used as a dormitory for women on WOU's campus, and is rumored to be haunted by its namesake, Jessica Todd.

 Click to view a video tour of the history of Todd Hall.